slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

 6. acid trip at around 13 %
     1. top down camera angle to see the arrows on the ground
     2. dodge the mobs

+# Shattered Observatory (24)
+### 1. first boss
+1. red is bad
+2. fight him until he is invulnerable
+3. follow the arrows
+    1. jump from platform to platform
+    2. kill the adds
+    3. adds try to push you off the platform
+        * put your back to the wall or use stability
+    4. finally you get back to the middle
+4. keep the orb out of the fight
+    1. periodically hit the orb to knock it away from the arena
+    2. or attack it with the ranger pet
+### 2. jump into the cut scene
+### 3. follow the NPC
+### 4. take a left turn when the NPC opens the portal
+* special action key:
+    * stun break
+    * super jump
+    * does CC damage
+### 5. kill mobs and jump up
+### 6. marble
+* stay in the white circles to keep it airborne
+* few people will need to leap onto the higher platforms via their special action key
+### 7. at the end the orb opens a gate to the next area
+### 8. immediately use special action key to get to the next platform
+* kill the mob
+### 9. big jump
+1. jump with space bar normally
+2. then use the special action key (while you are in the air)
+### 10. second boss
+1. kill any adds first (they hurt)
+2. if you get a skull on your head run into the small bubble to contain the explosion
+    * otherwise you kill everyone :3
+    * the others need to stay out of the bubble
+3. when she splits use crowd control to kill the copies
+    * special action key is also a CC
+4. she summons a marble
+    * someone needs to dedicate themselves to bouncing it
+    * the special action key resets every time the marble hits you
+        * use can use it between every marble bounce
+5. dodge roll when she disappears and reappears
+### 11. follow the path and NPC to the final boss
+### 12. final boss
+1. he summons orbs that tether to people
+    * those people need to run to the pillars and drag the orbs with them to destroy the pillars
+    * usually people go clockwise
+    * don't hit the orbs if these people don't need help
+    * if they need help, you can hit the orbs to knock them away from you
+2. if boss has an eye above his head
+    * look away
+    * if you get CC'd, use your special action key to break it
+3. red circles are bad (as usually)
+4. red skull over head --> run to containment bubble
+5. boss disappears
+    * kill small adds first
+    * when you kill the big adds it starts the next phase with the small adds still standing there
+6. (on higher difficulties sections of the floors will also drop from under you; doesn't happen at T1)